 Ryuuken Ishida tells his son Uryuu that he is incapable of getting rid of his (hated but considerable) Quincy powers so all he can do is refuse to use them.
 When he was a teenager, Ryuuken was extremely invested in protecting the future of the Quincy clan, until events shook his faith in his ability to do so.
 Unknown later events tipped him over the edge from shaken to resentful.
-It appears to be linked to the Quincy King's purge of all "impure" Quincies, which killed his wife but mysteriously failed to kill Uryuu.
+It appears to be linked to the Quincy King's purge of all "impure" Quincies, which successfully killed his wife and tried, but mysteriously failed, to kill Uryuu.

 Coyote Starrk wanted so desperately to be be able to exist among other hollows without killing them with his presence alone that he created Lilynette out of part of himself simply to have someone to talk to.
 Aizen recruited him with the promise that the other Espada would be strong enough to withstand his presence.